Skptk/lovable_breath_safe/project_context_updates.md

 #### **Complete Connection Health System Disable**

 ##### **Overview**
-Successfully implemented the nuclear option to completely disable the entire connection health system that was causing infinite loops and performance issues.
+Successfully implemented the nuclear option to completely disable the entire connection health monitoring system that was causing infinite loops and performance issues.
 This emergency fix prevents the app from getting stuck in connection health monitoring cycles while maintaining core functionality.

 ##### **Critical Issues Resolved**